Become an ASA Volunteer

 Staffing Technology Taskforce

 The staffing technology taskforce advises the ASA board of directors and staff on technology trends within the staffing industry.
-The taskforce will assist ASA in growing its technology-related resources by participating in projects such as updating the Essential Elements of Staffing Technology ecosystem map, producing informational webinars, and serving as technology solutions subject matter experts for ASA publications.
+The taskforce will assist ASA in growing its technology-related resources, producing informational webinars, hosting AI in Staffing Week, and serving as technology solutions subject matter experts for ASA publications.

 Women in Leadership Interest Group Council